-Bring Your Kids to Our Picayune and Pearl River Eye Doctors for Dry Eye Treatment!
+Bring Your Kids to Our Picayune Eye Doctors for Dry Eye Treatment!

 Most people associate dry eye with middle-aged adults, typically women.
 Yet in fact, dry eye is currently one of the most common complaints we hear from all our patients.
 With an estimate of nearly 5 million people in the United States suffering from dry eye syndrome, that makes perfect sense!
 Of this huge number, children comprise a small percentage of the sufferers.

 Although the condition is rarer in kids, it is just as painful and irritating for our younger patients and they don't usually have the life experiences to help them cope with it like most adults do.
 The pain and discomfort can be frightening and have a long term negative impact on their development if left un-diagnosed and untreated.
 In order to determine the best dry eye treatment for each individual, our caring and knowledgeable optometrists will perform a thorough and gentle eye exam on both adults and kids of all ages.

 Given that learning for children is primarily done visually, dry eye syndrome can make it challenging for kids to perform well in school.
 Burning, itchy and irritated eyes, along with constant blinking, interfere with focusing in the classroom.
 Regular daily activities, such as reading, using a computer, and playing sports become extremely challenging which will impact on their ability to learn and do well in school.

 A range of reasons can be responsible for your child’s dry eyes.